 Shortly after FERC rejected Maryland’s NEPA proposal, the Maryland Public Service Commission promulgated the Generation Order at issue here.
 CPV won the contract for construction of a new gas-fired power plant.

 The court noted that New Jersey implemented a similar program around the same time.
 The duration of the price guarantee for the New Jersey program is 15 years rather than Maryland’s 20-year program.

 The court indicated that it is forced to act when subsidized program by states or localities has the effect of disrupting the competitive price signals that PJM’s capacity auction is designed to produce.

 Justice Sonia Sotomayor issued a concurring opinion.
 Sotomayor said the contract for differences is different from traditional bilateral contracts in a significant respect.

-“The contract for differences does not transfer ownership of capacity from one party to another outside the auction,” Sotomayor wrote.
-“Instead, the contract for differences operates within the auction; it mandates that LSEs and CPV exchange money based on the cost of CPV’s capacity sales to PJM.”
+“The contract for differences does not transfer ownership of capacity from one party to another outside the auction,” Sotomayer said in the concurring opinion.
+“Instead, the contract for differences operates within the auction; it mandates that LSEs and CPV exchange money based on the cost of CPV’s capacity sales to PJM.

 The Electric Power Supply Association (EPSA) said it was pleased with the 8-to-0 ruling by the Supreme Court.

-“EPSA members brought the case the Court decided today,” said the trade group, which represents competitive generators.
+“EPSA members brought the case the Court decided today,” said the trade group for competitive generators.
 “This decision is a victory for the economic integrity and viability of wholesale power markets.
-The unanimous decision strengthens FERC’s hand at a critical time when it comes to properly defining the appropriate roles for federal and state actions impacting wholesale power markets.”
+The unanimous decision strengthens FERC’s hand at a critical time when it comes to properly defining the appropriate roles for federal and state actions impacting wholesale power markets,” EPSA said.